By Tricia A. Mitchell

 Beyond hiking and biking, Germany has 16 national parksto explore.
 In the north is the Wadden Sea National Park.
 Its wetland areas are home to porpoises, seals, and a great variety of birds.
 If you head south to Berchtesgaden National Park, you can see extraordinary lakes, forests, and glaciers.
 Golden eagles, red deer, and hundreds of butterfly species inhabit this natural space.

 Germany’s location in Central Europe, coupled with its excellent public transportation network, make it a breeze to get around.

 Trains, buses, and trams are modern, and ticket prices are reasonable.
 Unsurprisingly, I’ve found that the best train fares often present themselves when you plan ahead.
-However, you can also purchase (Länder-Tickets), which allow you to explore a given state in Germany for a reduced fare.
+However, you can also purchase regional day tickets (Länder-Tickets), which allow you to explore a given state in Germany for a reduced fare.

 Germany’s well-connected international airports also make it easy to explore Germany—and the rest of the world.
 I liked being able to leave my apartment, step onto mass transit, arrive at the airport, and ultimately fly to another corner of the world without ever hopping into a car.